Skip to content

 The OTA mechanics:

 Photography that performs in the OTA format.
 Booking.com and Airbnb thumbnails are tiny on mobile.
-The first photo has to communicate the apartment in a 200x200 pixel image.
+The first photo has to convey the apartment in a 200x200 pixel image.
 Wide-angle, well-lit, with the standout feature visible.

 Corporate channel marketing